tiagomanunes/mdfindings2reptor/README.md

 }
 ```

 The script will always use `"in-progress"` for the `status` and an "empty" `cvss` score of `"CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:N"` (for now).
 Aside from those, your markdown findings should include the other fields, as content under their respective headers.
-See [docs](docs) for more examples, but a bare-bones finding for the JSON above could be:
+See [docs](docs) for more examples, but a bare-bones finding that would result in the JSON above could be:

 ```
 # Title